 In August 2014 I began full time settled ministry at the Unitarian Congregation in Mississauga.
 Previously, I was a half time consulting minister to the Unitarian Universalist Congregation of Durham in Whitby, Ontario.
-I am Secretary of the Board of Trustees of the Canadian Unitarian Council, our national denominational body.
-I live in Waterloo, Ontario with my partner Marc, son Silas, dog Tikko, and cat Blaze.
+I currently serve as Vice-President of the UU Ministers of Canada (UUMOC).
+Previously, I served a 3 year term as Secretary to the Board of the Canadian Unitarian Council, the national denomination.
+I live in Brampton, Ontario with my dog, Tikko, and two cats, Tempest and Blaze.
+My son is at university.

 Wordchalice is my Tumblr repository of quotes and readings for worship.

 In September 2012 I was welcomed into fellowship as a Unitarian Universalist minister.
-In October 2012 I graduated with a master’s in divinity from and received the Graduate Gold Medal for Academic Excellence.
-I finished my internship in June 2012 at , Ontario, Canada.
+In October 2012 I graduated with a master’s in divinity from Waterloo Lutheran Seminary and received the Graduate Gold Medal for Academic Excellence.
+I finished my internship in June 2012 at First Unitarian Congregation of Toronto, Ontario, Canada.
 I also hold a Master’s in Environmental Studies from York University and a Bachelor of Education from Queen’s.
 As a writer, I have published poetry, speculative fiction, essays and articles, winning awards for fiction and poetry.
-Most recently, I have a piece in the UU 2013 meditation anthology Falling into Sky.
+I have a piece in the UU 2013 meditation anthology Falling into Sky.